 Based upon principles of restorative justice, restorative practices are at the core of Dr. Martirano’s primary, long term strategy for achieving higher levels of student engagement and achievement, narrowing achievement gaps among student groups, and ensuring nurturing, inclusive and safe learning environments for all students.
 These practices build healthy relationships based on empathy between students and staff, and among adults in the school community, which are fundamental to learning engagement.

 The elevation of “student voice” is a fundamental strategy for schools to establish a restorative climate.
 Student voice circles and other initiatives deepen staff members’ understanding of student perspectives, increase students’ role in school leadership, and inform teaching and learning experiences that are engaging and inspiring.

-- Statement following national episode of intolerance
+- Statement following national incidents of racism, hate, and bias

 - Bullying prevention public service announcement